geudde/attic-chest/pages/02.season-1/05.meeting-05/13.denman-3/docs.md

 To pity on St Valentine.

 Pambo now tired of eating tarts
-Steals for his food the Ladies hearts
+Steals for his food the ladies’ hearts
-(One in his mouth he now is Stuffing
+(One in his mouth he now is stuffing
 And eating as you’d eat a muffin)
 Unhappy me, he’s stolen mine
 And will not be my Valentine.

-See here of hearts the Empress stand
+See here of hearts the empress stand
 Her ruby sceptre of command
 High holding in her lily hand
 O’er all with uncontested sway